3liz/lizmap-documentation/source/install/linux.rst

    lizmap/install/set_rights.sh www-data www-data

-Create lizmapConfig.ini.php, localconfig.ini.php and profiles.ini.php and edit them
+Create :file:`lizmapConfig.ini.php`, :file:`localconfig.ini.php` and :file:`profiles.ini.php` and edit them
 to set parameters specific to your installation.
-You can modify lizmapConfig.ini.php to set the url of qgis map server and other things, and profiles.ini.php to store data in a database other than an sqlite database.
+You can modify :file:`lizmapConfig.ini.php` to set the url of qgis map server and other things, and :file:`profiles.ini.php` to store data in a database other than an sqlite database.

 .. code-block:: bash